 - Once registered you will be able to schedule and submit payment ($30 per test or $120 for all four tests).

 - You will take your GED® tests on a computer at an official testing center.
-The tests are not available online.
+Remote testing may be available, under special circumstances.

 - At the time of testing, you will need to provide current government-issued photo identification with your name, address, birth date and signature on it.
 (If your photo identification is not from Washington, you will need to bring additional documentation showing you have a Washington address.)